usnistgov/IoTData_EmergencyScenarios/README.md

 ## Contribute to the Space

-* By contributing to this space all individuals, groups or orgainizations will be required to abide by the Rules_of_Behavior.txt document.
+* By contributing to this space all individuals, groups or organizations will be required to abide by the Rules_of_Behavior.txt document.
 * By contributing to this repository it is assumed that you have read and will abide by the terms in the Rules_of_Behavior.txt.
 * Contributions may be renamed, moved or deleted without prior notification.
 Always create local backups or working backups of your contribution(s).

 Contributions come in three categories:

 1. **Tool:** A tool can be an open source solution or process, ranging from software to frameworks.
-Examples may include IoT generators, data stores upon which IoT data is generated or simulated/emulated first responder (persons) actions or biometrics.
+Examples may include IoT generators, data stores upon which IoT data is generated or simulated/emulated first responder (persons) actions or bio-metrics.
 DISCLAIMER: Do not include identifiable information in submission data or tools as described in the Rules_of_Behavior.txt document.

 2. **Scenario or Use Case:** A scenario is an example of an first response event, e.g. fire or earthquake.
 A use case is a situation where a tool or IoT data is applicable to different first response events, and not specific to any one scenario.
 In other words, the tool can be used in multiple first response scenarios.